LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/README.md

 ## Communication from Child to Parent Component (`TextInput.vue`)

 ---

 #### `$emit` method

+- Vue components have access to an `$emit` method via the `this` keyword.
+- The `$emit` method sends a message/event to the parent component.
+- The first argument to `$emit` is the event name.
+The follow-up arguments represent the data that we would like to pass up.
+- In the parent component, we can react to a child component's emitted event using the `v-on` directive (or `@` shortcut).
+- To invoke a component method for each emitted event, declare the method in the `methods` object and provide its name. `@handleInput="someMethod"`
+- Can also react to a emitted event inline.
+To access the data/payload from the child, use the `$event` keyword.
+- Can use the `v-model` directive on a Vue component if we provide a `modelValue` prop and emit an `update:modelValue` event.
+- To declare the limited events that a component can emit, provide an `emits` property to the configuration object.
+- Set the `emits` key equal to an array of strings representing the event names.
+- In the unit test suit, the `emitted` method returns an object that keeps track of a component's emitted events.
+- The properties will be the event names.
+The values will be arrays of arrays.
+Each nested array stores the data/arguments that the event included.

 ---

 - From Child component, use `this.$emit("handleInput", this.value)` to emit an event from the child to parent component.